sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ### annotation

-*Object* *nullable*.
+*Object* *optional*.
 An `annotation` object can be referenced through its `annotations` array index by `structure`, `component`, `component value`, `dataSets`, `series` and `observations`.
 It contains the following optional information:

-* title - *String* *nullable*.
+* title - *String* *optional*.
 Provides a title for the annotation.
-* type - *String* *nullable*.
+* type - *String* *optional*.
 Type is used to distinguish between annotations designed to support various uses.
 The types are not enumerated, and these can be freely specified by the creator of the annotations.
 The definitions and use of annotation types should be documented by their creator.
-* text - *String* *nullable*.
+* text - *String* *optional*.
 Contains the text of the annotation.
-* id - *String* *nullable*.
+* id - *String* *optional*.
 ID provides a non-standard identification of an annotation.
 It can be used to disambiguate annotations.
-* links - *Array* *nullable*. *Links* field is an array of *[link](#link)* objects.
+* links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
 If appropriate, a link to an additional external resource which may contain or supplement the annotation.

 Example: